mickem/nscp-docs/reference/windows/CheckSystem.rst

     problem_list         A list of all items which matched either the critical or the warning criteria.
 Common option for all checks.
     detail_list          A special list with critical, then warning and finally ok.
 Common option for all checks.
     status               The returned status (OK/WARN/CRIT/UNKNOWN).
 Common option for all checks.
+    classification      Get classification
+    delayed             If the service is delayed
+    desc                Service description
+    is_trigger          If the service is has associated triggers
+    legacy_state        Get legacy state (deprecated and only used by check_nt)
+    name                Service name
+    pid                 Process id
+    start_type          The configured start type ()
+    state               The current state ()
+    triggers            The number of associated triggers for this service
+    state_is_ok()       Check if the state is ok, i.e. all running services are runningelayed services are allowed to be stopped)
+    state_is_perfect()  Check if the state is ok, i.e. all running services are running
     =================== ==============================================================================================================